leventogut/CV/CV.md

 </summary>

 <ul>
-<li>Designing (HLD&LLD) international-wide network consolidation for reducing the OPEX and simplifying the network.
+<li>Designing (HLD&LLD) international-wide network consolidation for reducing the OpEx and simplifying the network.
 Network, consists of Juniper Networks products such as MX960, M160, M40e, M40, M20 and M10, Cisco products, Extreme Networks products.
 This design activity includes IS-IS and BGP structure changes, resiliency analysis, growth analysis and migrations.</li>
-<li>Designing channelized STM1 solution for low speed customer connectivity aggregation for reducing OPEX and ease provisioning.</li>
+<li>Designing channelized STM1 solution for low speed customer connectivity aggregation for reducing OpEx and ease provisioning.</li>
 <li>Existing feature regression testing on JUNOS software using Agilent N2X testers with MX960, M160, M40 and M20 hardware platforms.
 This activity consisting test plan writing, test execution and documenting results.</li>
 <li>New feature regression testing on JUNOS software using Juniper MX960 platform.
 This activity consisting test plan writing, test execution and documenting results and recommendations for deployment and future designs.</li>
 <li>Consulting for IGP migrations for one of the service platforms.</li>